 Every morning, millions of Americans start their day by driving or walking to work, to school or to run errands.
 As drivers and passengers in a car, you and your family are well-protected whenever you take to the road.
 This is, in large part, thanks to advances in technology, such as seat belts, airbags, blind spot detectors and rearview cameras.
 But, as pedestrians, you and your family are in increasingly more danger whenever you’re on foot, especially if you’re near roadways or parking lots.

 In fact, The Governors Highway Safety Association estimates that the number of pedestrians killed in car crashes rose by 10 percent between 2014 and 2015.
-To help protect your family, it’s important to understand the causes for pedestrian fatalities, as well as the safest steps to take whether you’re a pedestrian or a driver.
+To help protect your family, it’s important to understand the causes for pedestrian fatalities, like how to prevent distracted driving as well as the safest steps to take as a pedestrian.

 Why Are Pedestrian Deaths on the Rise?